tidyverse/tidyverse.org/content/blog/tidymodels-2021-q4/index.md

 #> • Dig deeper into tidy modeling with R at https://www.tmwr.org
 ```

 Starting at the beginning of this year, we now publish [regular updates](https://www.tidyverse.org/categories/roundup/) here on the tidyverse blog summarizing what's new in the tidymodels ecosystem.
-You can check out the [`tidymodels` tag](https://www.tidyverse.org/tags/tidymodels/) to find all tidymodels blog posts here, including both our roundup posts as well as those that are more focused.
+You can check out the [`tidymodels` tag](https://www.tidyverse.org/tags/tidymodels/) to find all tidymodels blog posts here, including our roundup posts as well as those that are more focused.
 The purpose of these quarterly posts is to share useful new features and any updates you may have missed.

 Since [our last roundup post](https://www.tidyverse.org/blog/2021/09/tidymodels-2021-q3/), there have been seven CRAN releases of tidymodels packages.
 You can install these updates from CRAN with: